Pashabrown/Easy-Philanthropy/readme.md

-# BOILERPLATE DIRECTIONS
+ Tech

-- clone with command `npx degit githubusername/githubreponame#branchname projectName`
+ - HTML

-- cd into new project folder
+ - CSS

-- run `npm install` to install dependencies
+ - Javascript

-- rename template.env to .env
+ - Express

-- make sure to replace MONGODB_URL with a working Mongo URL
+ - MongoDB

-- API Axios call still not complete.
+ - Bulma

 ## The Basic Idea
-### A Tinder like UX that allows the user to shuffle through nonprofit organizations and easily donate to causes of their choice.
+### An App that allows the user to shuffle through nonprofit organizations and easily donate to causes of their choice.

 ## Difficulties
 I did't want a seperate show page, so the index page provides all Crud.
 Made the steps a bit confusing in the routers.